Provence Travel Guide: Lavender Fields, Villages, Food, Wine & Insider Tips

 Pont du Gard Roman aqueduct in southern France

 Most destinations are reachable within one to two hours.
+The region also allows access to other parts of southern France if you plan a longer trip.

 Travel Costs in Provence